NordSecurity/NepTUN/xray/README.md

 - **--disable-drop-privileges**: pass the `disable-drop-privileges` flag to `neptun-cli` and `boringtun-cli`.

 ## Known issues

-- The analysis of pcaps is quite limited right now because it doesn't decrypt the packets (this is being worked on)

 - There are multiple inefficiencies that could potentially impact the test results, the main one being not reusing buffers when creating and sending packets.
 Each packet that gets constructed allocates a new buffer when they could all reuse the same one